nickelsound/scratch-editor-albilab/README.md

 The installation script will:
 - ✅ Check system compatibility (Raspberry Pi OS, ARM64)
 - ✅ Install Podman and podman-compose
-- ✅ Download ARM64 containers from GitHub releases
+- ✅ Download universal ARM64 container from GitHub releases
-- ✅ Load containers into Podman
+- ✅ Load container into Podman
 - ✅ Create systemd service for auto-start
 - ✅ Start the application in background
 - ✅ Display IP address for network access